 In the court of public opinion: CNN Africa Award Recipient and Veteran Investigative Journalist shares his views on responsible journalism

-Ibanga Isine, and I first crossed each other's paths while I volunteered for United Nations Association.
+Ibanga Isine, and I first crossed each other's paths while I volunteered for a United Nations Association.
 The task of email travelling before I secured a meeting with the multi-award-winning journalist and human rights activist became insignificant detail during our first conversation.
 We talked about the Chibok schoolgirls kidnapping that dominated the international media at the time and the state of politics in Nigeria, amongst other things.
 Through our talks, I quickly understood the responsibility to tell a true and right story and the irresponsibility of reckless words.

 In a series of interviews that will be published over a few weeks, Ibanga Isine educates us on the responsibility to communicate what is right and true.